-Use of any generative Artificial Intelligence, such as ChatGPT, Copilot+, Gemini, Bard, or other AI tools in course assignments and discussions is typically considered a breach of academic integrity.
+Use of ChatGPT or other AI in course assignments and discussions is typically considered a breach of academic integrity.
 However, instructors have the discretion to allow it in certain instances and for specific purposes.
 It is the student's responsibility to read course syllabi carefully and to consult instructors if there are any questions about the use of AI in any specific course or for specific assignments and/or discussions.
-When permitted by an instructor, the use of generative AI in researching must be clearly referenced and supported by other non-AI references, and references obtained by research using ChatGPT or other AI must be verified and read.
+When permitted by an instructor, the use of ChatGPT or other AI in researching must be clearly referenced and supported by other non-AI references, and references obtained by research using ChatGPT or other AI must be verified and read.